home-assistant/home-assistant.io/source/_integrations/matter.markdown

 You do not yet have any Matter-compatible hardware but you do like to try it out or maybe create your own DIY Matter device?
 We have [prepared a page for you](https://nabucasa.github.io/matter-example-apps/) where you can easily flash Matter firmware to a supported ESP32 development board.
 We recommend the M5 Stamp C3 device running the Lighting app.

-NOTE for Android users: You need to follow the instructions at the bottom of the page to add the test device to the Google developer console, otherwise commissioning will fail. iOS users will not have this issue but they will get a prompt during commissioning asking if you trust the development device.
+NOTE for Android users: You need to follow the instructions at the bottom of the page to add the test device to the Google developer console, otherwise {% term commissioning %} will fail. iOS users will not have this issue but they will get a prompt during {% term commissioning %} asking if you trust the development device.

 1. Make sure you use Google Chrome or Microsoft Edge browser.
 2. Open https://nabucasa.github.io/matter-example-apps/